 This video should demonstrate your effective and consistent assessment of non-academic skills during personalized learning.
 Be sure to follow all relevant FERPA and district/charter guidelines in creating and submitting this video.

 Student Work: Submit at least 3 learner work samples that demonstrate progression and development of 1-2 non-academic skills assessed in your personalized learning instruction.
 Include a short description of how the work samples demonstrate your consistent and effective assessment of non-academic skills during personalized learning.
+Be sure to follow your district/charter guidelines for student privacy.

 Lesson Plan: Submit a personalized learning lesson plan that you have used during instruction that includes the development of learners' non-academic skills.
 The lesson plan should include various types of non-academic skill development opportunities in a variety of ways, and assessment of those skills.